rizwan-kh/rizwan-kh.github.io/content/posts/docker-klar.md

 klar mysql:latest
 ```
 ##### Debug Output
-You can enable more verbose output but setting KLAR_TRACE to true.
+You can enable more verbose output by setting KLAR_TRACE to true.

 run `export KLAR_TRACE=true` to persist between runs.
 ---